Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Challenges in Applying Existing Attack Methods to Flux

 \section{Challenges in Applying Existing Attack Methods to Flux}

-Here, we analyze why attack methods effective in SD often fail when applied to Flux.
-We begin by examining the sentence-level embedding of the T5 encoder~\citep{T5encoder} and the dual-stream design, which limit the transferability of certain prompt-based strategies.
-We then study the linear relationship between text embeddings and attention maps, showing how target concepts are localized under erasure.
-Motivated by this insight, we attempt to reverse the suppression process.
+Here, we analyze why attack methods that succeed in SD often fail when transferred to Flux.
+We start by examining the sentence-level embeddings of the T5 encoder, which limit the transferability of many adversarial prompt–based strategies.
+Next, we investigate the direct relationship between text embeddings and attention maps, revealing how target concepts become localized during erasure.
+Guided by this observation, we then design an approach to reverse the suppression process and restore the erased concepts.

-\textbf{Sentence-level embeddings undermine word-sensitive attacks.} With the popularity of adversarial prompt attacks like Ring-A-Bell~\citep{ringabell}, it seems natural to migrate such techniques to Flux.
-After all, the core idea is simple yet powerful: derive a concept direction by contrasting prompt pairs.
-Concretely, given $N$ pairs of prompts $\textbf{P}_c^i, \textbf{P}_{\lnot c}^i$ that are semantically similar except for the presence or absence of a target concept $c$ (\textit{e.g.}, ``A nude girl" vs. ``A clothed girl"), Ring-A-Bell computes their embeddings through the text encoder $f(\cdot)$ and modifies any target prompt $\textbf{P}$ by injecting this concept direction into its embedding:
+\textbf{Sentence-level embeddings undermine word-sensitive attacks.} Given the success of adversarial prompt attacks like Ring-A-Bell~\citep{ringabell}, it seems natural to extend these techniques to Flux.
+The underlying idea is simple but powerful: identify a concept direction by contrasting pairs of prompts.
+Specifically, given $N$ pairs of prompts $\textbf{P}_c^i, \textbf{P}_{\lnot c}^i$ that are semantically identical except for the inclusion of a target concept $c$ (\textit{e.g.}, ``A nude girl" vs. ``A clothed girl"), Ring-A-Bell computes their embeddings using a text encoder $f(\cdot)$ and injects the resulting concept direction into the embedding of a target prompt $\mathbf{P}$:

-Intuitively, $\hat{c}$ captures the semantic axis corresponding to concept $c$, and the method shifts the embedding of $\textbf{P}$ along this axis to revive suppressed concepts even under strong removal defenses.
+Intuitively, $\hat{c}$ represents the semantic axis of the target concept $c$, and the method shifts the embedding of $\mathbf{P}$ along this axis to revive suppressed concepts under defenses.

-However, when migrating to Flux, we encounter a fundamental limitation.
-Whereas SD employs CLIP, whose embeddings are optimized for word-level similarity, Flux relies on T5, which is designed for sentence-level semantics.
-As shown in Table~\ref{table:clip_vs_t5}, we construct the empirical concept vector $\hat{c}$ for ``\textit{nudity}'' using the 50 prompt pairs released by Ring-A-Bell, and search for the words in the entire CLIP and T5 tokenizer vocabularies whose embeddings are most similar to this direction.
-However, the results of T5 are far from rational, confirming that T5's sentence-level embeddings are context-dependent and fail to capture lexical proximity (see Appendix~\ref{appendix: t5 and clip} for detailed explanation), and thus Ring-A-Bell's word-sensitive mechanism cannot be directly ported to Flux.
+However, when applied to Flux, this strategy encounters a fundamental limitation.
+SD relies on CLIP embeddings, which are optimized for word-level similarity, whereas Flux uses T5, whose embeddings capture sentence-level semantics.
+To illustrate this difference, we construct an empirical concept vector $\hat{c}$ for ``\textit{nudity}'' using 50 prompt pairs released by Ring-A-Bell and then search for the words in both CLIP and T5 vocabularies whose embeddings are most similar to this direction (see Table~\ref{table:clip_vs_t5}).
+While CLIP retrieves semantically related terms, T5 produces irrational results.
+This confirms that T5's embeddings are highly context-dependent and fail to model fine-grained lexical proximity (see Appendix B for details).
+As a result, Ring-A-Bell's word-sensitive mechanism cannot be directly transferred to Flux.